 Applicant personally interviews with two members of the Child Protection Program.

 Background check conducted through the national database.

 - Reference Check

 The Program coordinator shall prohibit any employee or volunteer from working with children, if the coordinator determines that the employee or volunteer...

 - lacks the personality, experience or temperment to work with children (based either on the employee's or volunteer's application/interview responses or information obtained during the reference checks).

 For Further Information Contact:

 Dea.
-Leon C. Thompson, Child Protection Program Coordinator
+Harvey Bond, Child Protection Program Coordinator